Dani Rowe: 1990–2011: Early life and becoming a world champion

+2012–2014: Olympic champion

 In February 2012, Rowe, Kenny and Rowsell were victorious in the team pursuit at a subsequent leg of the Track Cycling World Cup in London.
 They also set a new world record time of 3:18.148 in the final.
-Houvenaghel rode in qualifying with Rowe replacing her for the final against Canada.
-Rowe, Kenny and Rowsell defended Great Britain's world team pursuit title at the 2012 UCI Track Cycling World Championships in Melbourne.
+Houvenaghel rode in the qualifiers with Rowe replacing her for the final against Canada.
+Rowe, Kenny and Rowsell then defended Great Britain's world team pursuit title at the 2012 UCI Track Cycling World Championships in Melbourne.
 They overcame Australia in the final with a world record time of 3:15.720.
-At the 2012 Summer Olympics in London, Rowe won a gold medal in the team pursuit alongside Kenny and Rowsell.
-The trio also set a new world record time of 3:14.051 in the final versus the United States.
+At the 2012 Summer Olympics in London, Rowe won a gold medal in the team pursuit, again riding with Kenny and Rowsell.
+The trio set a new world record time of 3:14.051 in the final versus the United States.
+It was the sixth consecutive race in which the trio had broken the world record.
 In November, at the 2012–13 UCI Track Cycling World Cup meeting in Glasgow, Rowe, Kenny and Elinor Barker rode to victory against Australia in the final of the team pursuit.

 In February 2013, Rowe helped Great Britain defend their world title in the team pursuit at the UCI Track Cycling World Championships in Minsk.
 Rowe, Kenny and Barker secured victory against Australia in the final.
-On the road, Rowe finished in third position in the British National Road Race Championships in June.
-Returning to the track at the National Championships in September, Rowe, Kenny, Rowsell and Barker won the team pursuit in a world record time of 4:32.721.
-She also claimed victory in the madison alongside teammate Kenny.
-In November, she was a member of the British team that won team pursuit gold at the 2013 UEC European Track Championships in Apeldoorn.
-Great Britain also recorded a new world record time of 4:26.556 during the competition.
-Rowe also claimed a silver medal in the points race.
+Rowe won the Milk Race in May, and finished in third position at the British National Road Race Championships in June.
+At the British National Track Championships in September, Rowe, Kenny, Rowsell and Barker won the team pursuit in a world record time of 4:32.721.
+She claimed victory in the madison with teammate Kenny.
+In November, she was a member of the British line-up that won the team pursuit at the 2013 UEC European Track Championships in Apeldoorn.
+Great Britain overcame Poland in the gold-medal race and also recorded a new world record time of 4:26.556 during the competition.
+Rowe claimed a silver medal in the points race.

 In November, Great Britain twice broke the world record for the team pursuit at the 2013–14 UCI Track Cycling World Cup meeting in Manchester.
-With the women's team pursuit having been increased to four riders riding 4 km, Rowe, Kenny, Barker and Rowsell won the event with victory over Canada in the final with a time of 4:19.604.
-The following month in Aguascalientes, at the next leg of the Track Cycling World Cup, Great Britain broke their own record twice more as they again triumphed over Canada in the final.
-The team of Rowe, Rowsell, Barker and Katie Archibald beat their own world record set in Manchester by three seconds, posting a time of 4:16.552, assisted by the high altitude conditions in Mexico.
+Rowe, Kenny, Barker and Rowsell won the event with victory over Canada in the final with a time of 4:19.604.
+The following month in Aguascalientes, in the next leg of the Track Cycling World Cup, Great Britain broke their own record twice more, first in qualifying, then again in the final where they triumphed over Canada.
+The team of Rowe, Rowsell, Barker and Katie Archibald beat the world record set in Manchester by three seconds, posting a time of 4:16.552.